CSKMedia/halleskog-hansson-gatsby-netlify-cms/src/pages/tjanster/index.md

 ---
-heading: Great coffee with a conscience
+heading: Här kan man skriva något om man vill!
 path: /tjanster
 templateKey: product-page
-title: Our Coffee
+title: Produkter
 image: /img/jumbotron.jpg
 description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee